List of Arsenal F.C. managers: 1996–2018: Wenger era

-2018–Present: Post-Wenger era and Arteta
+2018–present: Post-Wenger era

-After conducting an overhaul in the club's operating model to coincide with Wenger's departure, Basque-Spaniard Unai Emery was named as the club's new head coach on 23 May 2018.
+After conducting an overhaul in the club's operating model to coincide with Wenger's departure, Spaniard Unai Emery was named as the club's new head coach on 23 May 2018.
 He became the club's first ever 'head coach' and second manager from outside the United Kingdom.
 In Emery's first season, Arsenal finished fifth in the Premier League and as runner-up in the Europa League.
 On 29 November 2019, with Arsenal sitting in eighth place in the league, Emery was dismissed as manager and former player and assistant first team coach Freddie Ljungberg was appointed as interim head coach.

-On 20 December 2019, Arsenal appointed former club captain Mikel Arteta as the new head coach.
+In December 2019, Arsenal appointed former club captain Mikel Arteta as the new head coach.
 In a season heavily impacted by the COVID-19 pandemic, Arsenal finished the league season in eighth, their lowest finish since 1994–95, but beat Chelsea 2–1 to earn a record-extending 14th FA Cup win.
 After the season, Arteta's title was changed from head coach to manager and then in August went on to win the 2020 Community Shield against league champions Liverpool.
-On 18 April 2021, Arsenal were announced as a founding club of the breakaway European competition The Super League; they withdrew from the competition two days later amid near-universal condemnation.
-Arsenal finished the season in eighth place once again and did not win a cup competition and therefore not qualifying for a European competition for the first time in 26 years.
+Arsenal finished the 2020-21 season in eighth place once again and did not win a cup competition and therefore not qualifying for a European competition for the first time in 26 years.